kristiyan-velkov/nextjs-prod-dockerfile/README.md

 - `CONTAINER_NAME`: The name of the Docker container.
 Default is `nextjs-container`.
 - `HOST_PORT`: The port on the host machine that the container will map to.
 Default is `3000`.
 - `CONTAINER_PORT`: The port inside the Docker container where Nginx serves the application.
 Default is `80`.
 - `DOCKERFILE`: The Dockerfile to use.
 Default is `Dockerfile`.
-If you want to use standalone version of the build use Dockerfile.standalone
+If you want to use standalone version of the build use Dockerfile.standalone -`NODE_VERSION`: The version of Node.js used in the base image.
+Default is `23.1.0-alpine`.
+This can be updated for easier migrations to newer versions.
+- `NGINX_VERSION`: The version of Nginx used in the export configuration.
+Default is `1.27.2-alpine`.
+This can be customized to match specific requirements or upgraded when necessary.

 ---